Wisconsin National Guard whistleblower alleges retaliation

 MADISON, Wis.
 (AP) — A Wisconsin Air National Guard sergeant whose complaints about sexual assault within his unit sparked two federal investigations believes his commanders are now trying to force him out of the service and deny him retirement benefits in retaliation.

 Master Sgt.
-Jay Ellis filed a complaint Monday with the Wisconsin National Guard inspector general’s office alleging that Guard officials have transferred him out of his unit and launched an in-depth review of his medical history in preparation for trying to force a medical discharge.
+Jay Ellis filed a complaint Monday with the Wisconsin National Guard inspector general’s office alleging that Guard officials have transferred him out of his unit and launched an in-depth review of his medical history to set up a medical discharge.
 Such a move would deny Ellis full-time retirement benefits.

 “At this point I have no one who I can trust and it is a daily cause of anxiety,” Ellis wrote in the complaint.
 “I have tried to do the right thing by the personnel in my unit who are still suffering in the toxic and hostile environment outlined in my original complaint.”